Brazilian Cheese Bread

 Brazilian cheese bread ingredients

-• Tapioca Flour: Essential for the bread’s unique chewy texture and elasticity, allowing it to rise and maintain its shape.
-You can typically find tapioca starch in the baking aisle, gluten-free, or natural foods section of your supermarket.
+• Tapioca flour: Also referred to as tapioca starch, this ingredient is what gives Brazilian cheese bread its signature chewy, stretchy texture.
+You can typically find it in the baking, gluten-free, or natural foods section of your supermarket.
 I use the Bob’s Red Mill brand.

 • Jump to the printable recipe for precise measurements